 Subscriptions received are subject to rejection or allotment in whole or in part by the Manager on behalf of the Fund within three business days following the next Valuation Date.
 The Manager reserves the right to close the subscription books at any time without notice.
 Confirmation of the acceptance of a subscription will be forwarded by the Trustee to the investor or his or her Representative.
 The Manager is not obligated to accept any subscriptions and will reject any subscription which the Manager considers to be not in compliance with applicable securities laws and regulations.
-If any subscription is rejected, the Manager will notify the investor or his or her Representative the subscription funds comprising such subscription, without interest.
+If any subscription is rejected, the Manager will notify the investor or his or her Representative and will return to the investor or his or her Representative the subscription funds comprising such subscription, without interest.